dqops/dqo/docs/checks/column/strings/string-length-below-min-length-percent.md

 ## **monthly string length below min length percent**

 **Check description**
-The check counts percentage of those strings with length below the one provided by the user in a column.
+The check counts percentage those strings with length below those provided by the user in the column.
 Stores the most recent row count for each month when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|